truist/reveal.js/slides/electricity-house/electricity.md

 * Do it
     * Disassemble
         * Make note of how the existing wires are connected
-        * Neutral wire should not be connected
-            * (Except in some 3-way scenarios)
     * Remove, replace (unchanged from original)
     * Wrap, reassemble
 * Validate